I am no expert on the topic of the stages of culture shock.

 We had another small move in country about 8 weeks in.
 A small car accident.
 Residency card issues…. all kinds of issues.

 Every single day a miracle of survival.
+The stages of culture shock so real.

 We blew through disorientation and disappointment.
 We couldn’t stay there long or we knew we’d fail.